RuthGG/RealRecombination/data/use/README.md

 ## data/use/avery_individuals_smalltest
 2020-12-10: Ready-to-use files for data/raw/avery_individuals_smalltest, in the same assembly as reference (in data/raw/1000genomes_hg19) and by chromosome.
 Also the corresponding .strand and .tbi files.
 2020-12-10: Ready-to-use files for data/raw/avery_individuals_smalltest, in the same assembly as reference (in data/raw/1000genomes_hg19) and by chromosome.
 Also the corresponding .strand and .tbi files.
+2020-12-10: Ready-to-use files for data/raw/avery_individuals/nc17nc18, in the same assembly as reference (in data/raw/1000genomes_hg19) and by chromosome.
+Also the corresponding .strand and .tbi files.
+2020-12-11: Ready-to-use files for data/raw/avery_individuals_smalltest, in the same assembly as reference (in data/raw/1000genomes_hg19) and by chromosome.
+Also the corresponding .strand and .tbi files.